shortstheory/underwater-dtn/2do.md

 later:

 in progress:
+* inbound fragments will be lost on power disruption
 * backup datagrams metadata to internal storage, this only has to be written n deleted once
 * remove println->log.info
 * startPtr+TBC==isPayload()?